shengminp/SELF-EdiT/README.md

     --padding-factor 1
 ```

-### Running the SimCSE to get embeddings of SELFragments
+### Run the SimCSE to get embeddings of SELFragments
 First, run the code /dataset/prepare_data_for_SimCSE.ipynb
 Then, run the following code:
 ```